 40.17 A participant will be allowed to run an engine that does not meet the legal requirements of a particular class as a research vehicle for possible new engine inclusion to the inboard category.
 The participant shall be a registered APBA owner and petition the Inboard Chairman, the IRC and the Tech Committee to allow him to run an alternate engine in a class.
 This petition request, if approved, shall have a maximum term of two years.
 At the end of this 2-year term, the participant must submit a request that the engine have inclusion as a legal engine configuration in that class or submit a request for an extension for further research.
 These experimental/exhibition participants will not be awarded national points or trophies.
-These participants will be given every opportunity to run at the referee's discretion.
+These participants will be counted as bona fide starters in the class.
+This boat will not displace any boat in an elimination situation because it receives no points, but will be given every opportunity to run at the referee's discretion.
 This experimental participant will start in a position predetermined by the referee.
 Prize money and tow/show money will be awarded at the race director's discretion.